One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Check out the Solfar Sun Voyager

-The Solfar Sun voyager is a sculpture, presenting an ode to the sun.
-Designed by Jon Gunnar Arnason, this free to view sculpture is slowly becoming an iconic symbol to the city of Reykjavik.
+The Solfar Sun Voyager is a sculpture presenting an ode to the sun.
+Designed by Jon Gunnar Arnason, this free to view sculpture is slowly becoming an iconic symbol of the city of Reykjavik.

 Sun Voyager’s structure is like a boat pointing at the sky.
 The artist is signifying the travel to undiscovered lands – many new and unknown.